Strip game: Rules

-The rules of strip poker are flexible and intended to generate an atmosphere of fun in a group of consenting adults.

 At the beginning of each turn, each player must remove an article of clothing as an ante.
 If there are two couples playing there should be four shoes in the pot before the cards are dealt.
 At the outset, one of the articles of clothing is removed from the game permanently.
 So the winner will receive three articles of clothing in the ante.

 The opener must bet, and they can be raised, just like ordinary poker.
 After the draw, the players make another bet, like regular poker.
-Once an article of clothing is removed, it can not be put back on.
+Once an article of clothing is removed, it cannot be put back on.
 The clothing is just used as a stake for betting.
 Only clothing can be bet.
 No player may withdraw once the game begins without forfeiting all articles of clothing.

 Strategy

 In some rule sets, players who fold before the flop are not required to remove clothing.
 As such, a player who is uncomfortable removing clothing (or, more commonly, a player who does not want to remove all their clothing first) can simply fold very often or every time before the flop, essentially playing a "tight" pre-flop strategy.
 Using this strategy, a player could stay clothed for the entire game simply by folding their hands.

 Strip poker requires a different overall strategy from poker played with betting chips since the maximum loss on a hand of strip poker is (typically) one item of clothing.
 In a betting environment, a player who stays in the pot with a weak hand is liable to lose many chips in a single hand.
 In strip poker, the risk of staying in a hand is significantly limited, so players can play hands with lower probabilities than they would in a cash game.
 For example, in a cash game, because it occurs only 8% of the time, an inside straight draw might be a poor hand to play, hence the saying "Never draw to an inside straight."
 In strip poker, when the potential loss is only one item of clothing whether you fold or call, an 8% chance to win the hand is better than the alternative.

 Another variant uses some sort of betting token, allowing for normal poker strategies.
 Once a player runs out of tokens, they can "sell" a piece of clothing for more tokens in order to stay in the game.